Classification of Engineering Materials | Metals, Non-Metals & Metalloids

 Everything that doesn’t exhibit the characteristics of a metal can be placed under non-metals.
 Hence there is a long list of things that can be placed under non-metals.
 Some broader sub-classifications of non-metals are as follows.

-• Non-metallic solids: These materials are solid in nature at room temperature although these are non-metals.
+These materials are solid in nature at room temperature although these are non-metals.
 Elements like Carbon, Selenium, Sulphur, etc. fall under this category.
-These components are used in various engineering works involving chemical reactions or any biological processes.
+These components are used in various engineering works involving chemical reactions or biological processes.

-• Other materials: There are other engineering materials like wood, graphite, leather, textile materials, Petroleum, etc. which are non-metallic in nature.
-Graphite is the only non-metal which is a good conductor of electricity because Graphite has delocalized electrons which means it has free electrons in the Carbon atoms.
+There are other engineering materials like wood, graphite, leather, textile materials, petroleum, etc. which are non-metallic in nature.
+Graphite is the only non-metal which is a good conductor of electricity because Graphite has delocalized electrons, which means it has free electrons in the Carbon atoms.

 Metalloids

-Metalloids are materials that exhibit the characteristics of both metals as well as non-metals.
+Metalloids are materials that exhibit the characteristics of both metals and non-metals.
 In some places, metalloids are considered within the ambit of non-metals as they don’t show metallic characteristics completely.
-Metalloids are semiconductors which means these materials have electrical conductivity between the metals and the non-metals.
+Metalloids are semiconductors, which means these materials have electrical conductivity between the metals and the non-metals.
 Semiconductor materials are used in making transistors, diodes, triodes, and electronic chips.

 Leave a Comment